PACU

 Free PACU brain sheet template for post-anesthesia care unit nurses.
 PACU nurses are the first hands-on caregivers patients see after surgery, managing airway recovery, emergence from anesthesia, and acute pain in rapid-turnover bays.
 Monitor Aldrete scores, SpO2 trends, anesthesia agents used, pain interventions, and discharge criteria so patients transfer safely.
 Download a printable PDF or customize in the NurseBrain Synapse app.

-Built for PACU nurses — not a generic intake.
-Swipe to see the fields that make this template different.
+Built for PACU nurses, not a generic intake.
+Swipe through the patient summary, tasks, and care plan.

 Age